The best spa hotels in the UK for rest and relaxation

 Gleneagles, Perthshire

 Gleneagles may rightly be best known for its world-class golf course but, for those more comfortable with green tea than greens and tees, its brilliant spa is the perfect place to hole up while you wait for travel companions to return from the course.
-Envisioned as a 360-degree temple to all things wellness, you’ll find a gym bursting with state-of-the-art Technogym equipment, a fitness studio offering 58 weekly classes, adults-only and family pools, and an aquathermal suite with Jacuzzi, sauna, steam room and alpine onsen.
+Envisioned as a 360-degree temple to all things wellness, you’ll find a gym bursting with Technogym equipment, a fitness studio offering 58 weekly classes, adults-only and family pools, and an aquathermal suite with Jacuzzi, sauna, steam room and alpine onsen.

-Rooms from £425 per night; spa days from £190.
+Rooms from £473 per night, spa days from £190.

 Lucknam Park, Wiltshire

-If the Palladian mansion that forms the centrepiece of Lucknam Park wasn’t so grand it might get lost among the 500 acres of parkland that the hotel calls homes.
+If the Palladian mansion that forms the centrepiece of Lucknam Park wasn’t so grand, it might get lost among the 500 acres of parkland that the hotel calls homes.
 Happily, being large enough to house 43 uniquely styled rooms and suites, two restaurants (one of which sports a Michelin star), four functions rooms and several outbuildings, you’re always likely to find your way back in time for a sundowner at Lucknam Park.

 Prising yourself away from the spa, however, is another matter entirely.
 Surrounded by walled gardens for complete privacy, start your day with a yoga or Pilates class in the wood-panelled studio before taking a dip in one of the three pools, unwinding in the four thermal cabins, taking in the sun in the spa gardens or fixing yourself a drink in the relaxation lounge.
-Managed by Espa, treatments are also of the highest standard, with a full menu of body rituals, reflexology, men’s treatments, facials and pregnancy therapies available.
+Managed by 111Skin, treatments are also of the highest standard, with a full menu of body rituals, reflexology, men’s treatments, facials and pregnancy therapies available.

-Signature spa day: Michelin Spa Break (from £1,041 per room) – one-night stay for two in a Country Room, three-course a la carte dinner at Restaurant Hywel Jones, full English breakfast, a 60-minute treatment per person, full use of the spa facilities.
+Signature spa day: Michelin Spa Break (from £1,074 per room) – one-night stay for two in a Country Room, three-course a la carte dinner at Restaurant Hywel Jones, full English breakfast, a 60-minute treatment per person, full use of the spa facilities.

-Rooms from £326 per night; spa days from £85.
+Rooms from £354 per night, spa days from £85.

 Rockliffe Hall, County Durham